quteron/algorithmify/algorithms/sorting/comparison-sort/bubble-sort/README.md

 Then move to the next pair of the elements - `2` and `3`:
 ![3th pass - compare 2th pair](_images/3th-iteration-2th-pair.png)

 Once again everything is good, no swaps here.
-AS it is the last pair, the iteration is completed.
+As it is the last pair, the iteration is completed.
 Thus, we have **three** elements bubbled to the end of the array:
 ![3th pass is completed](_images/3th-iteration-completed.png)

 During the last pass as you see we have know swaps, it means that we can stop our iterations as our array is completely sorted: